ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

 🔹 Item Properties (item_properties_part1.csv & item_properties_part2.csv)
 Concatenation: Since both files had the same number of columns and identical column names, we concatenated them into a single dataset.

+Duplicates and Missing Values: No missing nor duplicates were detected.

+Property column: The unique values in this column inluded "available" and "category" whiles the other unique values were numbers.
+Their corresponding values were put in a different column known as value.
+In order to make the analysis easier, available and category where mapped with their actual value from the value column.

 Value Column Handling:
 Numerical values were prefixed with "n", requiring transformation back into numerical format.